-More than 75 million Americans will be ad blockers by 2018, according to estimates this year from eMarketer.
+More than 75 million Americans have ad blockers in 2018, according to estimates from eMarketer.

 With so many people going out of their way to install software to avoid advertising, the ad industry must look in the mirror and, like Michael Jackson once said, start to make a change.

 While speaking during a session at Content Marketing World in Cleveland, Story Worldwide co-founder Kirk Cheyfitz didn’t pull any punches.

 “We are at the end of the advertising era; content is the future.
 As a marketer, you have to earn attention and create experiences that your audience wants,” he said.